 Get out of your comfort zone.
 I’m not talking about grabbing a whistle and skating in circles at practice.
 I’m not talking about hanging out in the penalty box now and again during scrimmage.
-For players, I’m talking about applying for local tournaments. 👉 The sport is desperately short on officials and most tournaments will be more than happy to coach you on NSOing, announcing, or have you as an alt ref with little or no experience. 👈 Are you an announcer?
+For players, I’m talking about applying for local tournaments. ????
+The sport is desperately short on officials and most tournaments will be more than happy to coach you on NSOing, announcing, or have you as an alt ref with little or no experience. ????
+Are you an announcer?
 Maybe ask to fill into an NSO slot in-between your calling schedule.
-As a ref, offer yourself up as an substitute NSO after you have gotten your letter of acceptance.
+As a ref, offer yourself up as a substitute NSO after you have gotten your letter of acceptance.
 As an NSO, maybe you can pick up a mic at your next home game (please keep officiating tournaments in this role, we need you and they don’t often allow time to cross train).
-Are you a non-player that has not been through your new player training program of your affiliated league?
+Are you a non-player that has not been through the new player training program of your affiliated league?
 If you’re allowed to be on your skates, go through the training so that you can understand what challenges the skaters go through.
 All is one, one is all.
 Not only could learning a new skill reinvigorate you, but it will give you the empathy and understanding needed to work better with all the roles of the derby community.

 Does your team have an offseason?